-Isotech freeze point cells contain metal that is 99.9999+% pure.
+Isotech freeze point cells contain metal that is 99.9999+% pure, except that aluminium cells may be filled with metal not less than 99.999% pure, depending upon the availability of aluminium in suitable physical form.

 The metal is contained in crucibles of high-purity graphite.
 After machining the graphite, any residual metal oxides are removed by exposure to fluorine at a very high temperature.
 Graphite, even of high density, cannot be guaranteed to be non-microporous.
 Some cells, in preparation or after use, will be seen to exude droplets or spicules of the contained metal on to the outer surface of the graphite crucible; some may show a film of metal.
 This is considered not to be a defect of the cell; it does not reduce its useful life nor change its equilibrium plateau temperature.